 Key project elements include:

-- Replacing the main terminal building;
+- Replacing the main terminal building

-- Reconfiguring the dock layout to provide safer and more efficient operations;
+- Reconfiguring the dock layout to provide safer and more efficient operations

-- Mitigating for additional 5,200 square feet of overwater coverage
+- Mitigating for additional overwater coverage*

-The project would:
+The project will:

-- Open up an area of shoreline and near-shore habitat;
+- Open up an area of shoreline and near-shore habitat

-- Provide stormwater treatment for all new and replaced areas of the trestle;
+- Provide stormwater treatment for all new and replaced areas of the trestle

 - Provide opportunities for remediation of contaminated sediments